moogchoi/moogchoi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a Software Engineer based in New York, NY with a focus on creating full stack web applications.
+I'm a Software Engineer based in New York with a focus on creating full stack web applications.

 🚀 Skills: